Leave a Comment:

 The real question is what can be done to prevent or manage these future health challenges.
 While I certainly don’t have all the answers I do have experience and insight into long-term and late stage side effects of Adolescent and Young Adult Cancer Survivors.
 I was diagnosed with an incurable blood cancer at the age of 34.
 Okay, I wasn’t as young as most AYA cancer patients but I’ve learned a lot since my diagnosis in 1994.

-These are three of the long-term and late stage side effects that AYA cancer survivors should learn about and work to avoid later in life.
+These are four of the long-term and late stage side effects that AYA cancer survivors should learn about and work to avoid later in life.
 I take and recommend Life Extension Super Omega 3 because studies cite omega 3 as being brain, heart healthy.